lewissbaker/papers/isocpp/atomic_notify_fixes.md

 }
 ```

-And to add the following methods to specialisations of `std::atomic` for integral types
+Adding the following methods to specialisations of `std::atomic` for integral types
 ```c++
 namespace std {
   template<> struct atomic<integral> {